MoshiMoshi0/ttrgbplusapi/README.md

 ##### RGB_MODE

-> These modes apply to all controllers unles described in specific controller section
+> These modes apply to all controllers unless described in specific controller section

 | Name     | Value            | Description
 |----------|------------------|--------------------------------------------------------|